GingerTrain/.emacs.d/README.md

 # .emacs.d

+This is where I practice my Emacs-Fu

+## Installation (Linux)
 Emacs 27 built from source.

-## Installation (Linux)
 ``` shell
 ./autogen.sh